GeorgeTheSlayer/BowBox/README.md

 ## Ideation

 This idea came about from playing Street Fighter 6 the past couple of months.
-The idea being, what if I could take a leverless fight stick (a controller made for fighting games) and turn it into a musical instrument.
+The idea being, what if I could take a lever less fight stick (a controller made for fighting games) and turn it into a musical instrument.

 At first I thought that it could maybe be a group box or looper of some sort.
 The idea being that the user would have to input commands in order to get certain functions from the synthesizer.
 I made many quick sketches of this idea, but ultimately decided that it would be A. To much to implement in 2 weeks, B. It goes against what makes these controllers so good in the first place.